 - 10. That a substantial proportion of the bank's business is conducted in and from New Zealand. - 11.
-That the banking group complies with the following quantitative requirements for liquidity-risk management: - (a) the one-week mismatch ratio of the banking group is not less than zero per cent at the end of each business day; (b) the one-month mismatch ratio of the banking group is not less than zero per cent at the end of each business - the one-month mismatch ratio of the banking group is not less than zero per cent at the end of each business day; and - (c) the one-year core funding ratio of the banking group is not less than 75 per cent at the end of each business day.
+That the banking group complies with the following quantitative requirements for liquidity-risk management: - the one-week mismatch ratio of the banking group is not less than zero per cent at the end of each business day; - the one-month mismatch ratio of the banking group is not less than zero per cent at the end of each business (b) day; and - the one-year core funding ratio of the banking group is not less than 50 per cent at the end of each business day. (c)